MicrosoftDocs/windows-itpro-docs/windows/keep-secure/access-this-computer-from-the-network.md

 ---
 title: Access this computer from the network (Windows 10)
-description: Describes the best practices location values policy management and security considerations for the Access this computer from the network security policy setting.
+description: Describes the best practices, location, values, policy management, and security considerations for the Access this computer from the network security policy setting. ms.assetid: f6767bc2-83d1-45f1-847c-54f5362db022 ms.prod: W10 ms.mktglfcycl: deploy
-MSHAttr: PreferredLib /library
-ms.assetid: f6767bc2-83d1-45f1-847c-54f5362db022
-ms.prod: W10
-ms.mktglfcycl: deploy